bitfinexcom/dazaar/README.md

 #### `buyer.discoveryKey`

 A hash of the seller public key that can be used to discover the seller on a network.
+See the [Swarm](#swarm) section below.

 #### `buyer.on('feed', feed)`

 Emitted when we have a feed.
-If we previously succesfully validated this is triggered right away.
+If we previously successfully validated, this is triggered right away.
-Otherwise it is triggerd after the first remote validation.
+Otherwise it is triggered after the first remote validation.

 #### `buyer.on('validate')`